kristopherjohnson/cxxforth/cxxforth.cpp.md

 simple you could build yourself and extend and customize as needed to solve your problem.
 I hope people can use cxxforth like that.

-It is assumed that the reader has some familiarity in C++ and Forth.
+It is assumed that the reader has some familiarity with C++ and Forth.
 You may want to first read the JONESFORTH source or the source of some other Forth implementation to get the basic gist of how Forth is usually implemented.